Brian Nichols: Shootings and escape

-A reward of $65,000 was announced for anyone who gave information leading to Nichols' arrest.
+A reward of $65,000 was announced for anyone who gave information leading to Nichols's arrest.
 Nichols attempted to kidnap a young woman as she was walking home from a gymnasium.
 He fled after her boyfriend defended her and he heard her call 9-1-1.
 Later that day, Nichols fatally shot ICE Special Agent David G. Wilhelm and stole his badge, gun, and pickup truck.